 \section{Abstract}

 We introduce locally involutive semigroups and embed them into the category of ordered groupoids.
 This embedding restricts to a correspondence between quasi-involutive semigroups and ordered groupoids with mediator, extending the classical ESN-correspondence between inverse semigroups and inductive groupoids.

-An important subcategory of locally involutive semigroups is formed by \emph{left involutive semigroups} because the classifying topos $\B(S)$ of an inverse semigroup $S\,$ is equivalent to the category of left involutive semigroups \'etale over $S$ \cite{F7}.
-We recover this equivalence from a general adjointness and use the latter to determine when a left involutive semigroup \'etale over $S$ is actually an involutive semigroup.
+An important subcategory of locally involutive semigroups is formed by \emph{left involutive semigroups} because the classifying topos $\B(S)$ of an inverse semigroup $S$ is equivalent to the category of left involutive semigroups \'etale over $S$ \cite{F7}.
+We recover this equivalence from a general adjointness, which we use to determine when a left involutive semigroup \'etale over $S$ is actually an involutive semigroup.
 Any left involutive semigroup \'etale over $S$ embeds into an involutive $S$-algebra as we call it.
 The underlying semigroup of this algebra is involutive.

-\subsection{Introduction}
+\section{Introduction}

 We introduce a new class of semigroups called locally involutive.
 Locally involutive semigroups include the class known in the literature as regular $*$-semigroups, but herein called involutive semigroups.
 Our first purpose is to establish an ESN-correspondence between an intermediate class of quasi-involutive semigroups and a class of ordered groupoids with mediator.
 The mediator is a natural and basic idea that makes sense even at the very general level of double categories.